 Devonshire House • Piccadilly • W1

 Sixty-something male IT consultant living and working in London.
-Married to Mary, with one cat and enjoying a dinky lifestyle in one of the greatest cities in the world.
+Married to Mary and enjoying a dinky lifestyle in one of the greatest cities in the world.
 I do not blog political commentary, my work or my inner emotional life.
 That leaves my life really and the world around me.
 Enjoy it or not as you wish.
 For more see my Blog Manifesto